Forensics: Digital

 Digital best practices

-To retrieve electronic data from a computer that has been turned off, the computer must contain traces of what it was used for.
-To prevent this, you can use Tails[1], an “amnesic” operating system designed to leave no trace on the computer it runs on.
-Tails is a forensic examiner's worst nightmare.
+An adversary can use digital forensics to retrieve data from a computer you have used.
+To mitigate this, you can follow digital best practices and, in particular, use Tails[1], an “amnesic” operating system designed to leave no trace on the computer it runs on.

 Encryption